ruuda/blog/posts/build-system-insights.md

 Bazel applies this principle too by having many `BUILD` files, and aligning dependency paths with filesystem paths.
 Build files of targets that are not depended upon do not need to be loaded.

-**Build targets should be fine-grained.**<br>
-Having many small targets, rather than fewer large targets, allows for effective caching and enables parallelisation.
-If a change to an input of a target requires rebuilding the entire target, then making targets smaller reduces the scope of the rebuild.
-Furthermore,
-a target must wait for all of its dependencies to be built completely before the target can be built.
-If the target actually requires only parts of its dependencies, then all parts that are not required unnecessarily extend the critical path.
-(Something something utilize parallel capacity.
-Maybe give Stack example.)

-The importance of fine-grained targets is a lesson I learned from Bazel.
-Fine-grained targets are the reason that Bazel can build large dependency graphs quickly, given enough cores.
-Ninja is also able to exploit fine-grained dependencies to parallelise the build, but it relies on the meta build system to generate fine-grained dependencies.
-(Modulo C++ special case.)

 Ergonomics
 ----------